Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 15. Plenty of Parking

 If you fly in to visit the mall, you may not even need to rent a car.
 Mall of America is conveniently located a few miles from the Minneapolis/St. Paul International Airport (MSP).
-Shuttles and light rail run from the airport directly to the mall, and more than 50 nearby hotels offer free shuttle service.
+Shuttles and light rail run from the MSP airport directly to the mall, dropping visitors off at the lower level of the eastern parking ramp.
+Additionally, more than 50 nearby hotels offer complimentary shuttle service.

-Each year, Mall of America security officers help visitors locate 1,200 “lost” vehicles.
+Mall of America security officers help visitors locate 1,200 “lost” vehicles in their parking lots each year.
 So before you wander too far from your car, whip out your cell phone and snap a pic of the state sign that marks your parking section so you don’t accidentally confuse Maine with Massachusetts when it’s time to leave.

 Sage Advice: Use the MyPark app to reserve a premium parking spot.